DawidSzpejna/LoxCompilerInCpp/README.md

 ## Environments

 Environments are implementaion of scoping where each instance point on the nearest external scope.
 This class is a part of `block` functionality.

+## Functions

+The Lox interpreter need a new expression and declaration (a class which inferites from `Stmt`) to impelemnt functions.

+The new delcaration is responsible for containing information about function body and parameters.
+When the visitor function catches this statement, it adds the function name to the environment in order to register a function.
+Then the interpreter stores an instance of `LoxFunction` class which knows how to 'execute' functions in Lox.

+The expression `Call` is related with using defined functions.
+If the interpreter finds this expression, it will looks for the object to 'call' in the current environment.
+Only if it is `LoxFunction` object, the interpreter will execute it as a function.

+When it comest to environments, all 'LoxFunction' objects have `closure` field which indicates the environment of origin.
+If the functions represented by this object is called,  the function environments has `closure` as a parent.